ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/learning.rst

   }

 Next, we need a training loader, responsible for loading the dataset for the training in a representation readable by the network.
-Here you have to specify the path to the folder containing the dataset, the batch size, and the eventual input channels to ignore in building a multichannel input.
+Here you have to specify the path to the folder containing the training dataset, the batch size, and the eventual input channels to use in building a multichannel input.
-Additionally, we can choose to ignore a list of labels from the dataset.
+Additionally, we can choose the list of labels from the dataset that we want to consider.
 The available input channels and labels are specified in the :code:`train_dataset.csv` file and here they are identified with an index starting from 0.
-To ignore some input channels you need to specify a list containing the indices corresponding to the input channels you would like to ignore.
+To select some input channels you need to specify a list containing the indices corresponding to the input channels you would like to consider.
-In the example below we are ignoring the input channels :code:`position_map_xz`, :code:`position_map_radec`, :code:`velocity_map_vra` and :code:`velocity_map_vdec` and the label :code:`h_c`.
+In the example below we are selecting the input channels :code:`position_map_xy`, :code:`velocity_map_xy_vr`, :code:`velocity_map_xy_vphi` and :code:`velocity_map_xy_vz` and the label :code:`h_c`.
 Furthermore, we can enable on-the-fly normalization or standardization (mutually excluding) for both inputs and labels.
+This will use the statistical information contained in the :code:`statistics_train.json` file.
 If normalized the input channels will have values in the range between 0 and 1.
 If standardized the input channels have values centred around 0 and ranging approximately between -1 and 1.

 .. code-block:: json

   {
-    "data_loader": {
+    "training_data_loader": {
       "type": "LoaderMultichannelArray",
       "args": {
-        "data_path": "generated_dataset/train_dataset.csv",
+        "dataset_path": "generated_dataset/dataset_train.csv",
+        "statistic_path": "generated_dataset/statistics_train.json",
         "batch_size": 8,
         "num_workers": 1,
-        "ignored_inputs": [1, 2, 6, 7],
-        "ignored_labels": [8],
+        "filter_inputs": [0, 3, 4, 5],
+        "filter_labels": [14],
         "shuffle": true,
         "normalize": false,
         "standardize": false